SERGIOALOB/priceventsource/README.md

   - consumes messages from kafka
   - insert a new record into a sqlite database for each new price event

+### Database
+- Used sqlite

 ### Brokers

 - Zookeeper: Required by kafka
 - Kafka: Messages
-- Rabbit: Async communication between services
+- Rabbit: Communication between services

 ## Run demo with docker compose